Understanding Rheumatoid Arthritis Symptoms

-Some will experience periods (or episodes called flare-ups) of intense pain and discomfort along which may last for days, weeks or even months at a time.
+Some will experience periods (or episodes called flare-ups) of intense pain and discomfort that may last for days, weeks or even months at a time.
 While some people may experience periods of no symptoms at all.
-Over time, this rheumatoid arthritis symptom rollercoaster will cause your joints to deform.
+Over time, this rheumatoid arthritis symptom roller coaster will cause your joints to deform.

-It’s important to know that RA symptoms don’t just affect the joints, they also affect the entire body or specific parts of the body, such as eyes and skin.
+It's important to know that RA symptoms do not just affect the joints, they also affect the entire body or specific parts of the body, such as eyes and skin.

 RA is generally symmetrical, which means if one side is affected, the other is likely affected as well.
 However, most people with RA can tell you that this is not always the case.

 First, in order to understand the second part of what rheumatoid arthritis is, you must begin with its symptoms, starting from rheumatoid arthritis joint symptoms to the physical symptoms of RA, to the severe symptoms of RA itself.
 Below you will learn more about the 20 symptoms of rheumatoid arthritis you should watch for.

 Rheumatoid Arthritis Joint Symptoms

 RA always affects the joints and causes the following classic joint rheumatoid arthritis symptoms:

 One of the earliest signs of RA is stiffness in the small joints, usually the small joints of the hands and feet.
 Stiffness comes on slowly, but it is possible for it to be sudden and affect multiple joints over a period of a few days.